 Get in their face

-If the passive-aggressor doesn’t report to you, make sure you talk to their boss first about what you’re trying to accomplish.
+If the passive-aggressor doesn’t report to you, make sure you talk to their boss first about what you’re doing.
 Gain their endorsement for your approach and then start talking to their team.
 Without this, you may fight an uphill battle trying to get anyone to help you.

 Be persistent and friendly